andrebakker/cors-servlet-filter/README.md

 This filter should be added at the top of the web.xml so that it is invoked before other filters.

-You may also whitelist the endpoints to exclude from the CORS filter by adding the param-name **path-exclusion-pattern** The values are a list of comma, period, semicolon, and newline separated values for prefixing endpoints to exclude. e.g. /api/ will exclude /api/some/endpoint/here from the cors filter.
+You may also whitelist the endpoints to exclude from the CORS filter by adding the param-name **path-exclusion-pattern** The values are a list of comma or whitespace separated values for prefixing endpoints to exclude. e.g. /api/ will exclude /api/some/endpoint/here from the cors filter.
 It is recommended to have the both beginning and trailing / in your path exclusion pattern.

 ````